Partner Sites

 One Asian school particularly generous with its scholarship offering is CUHK Business School in Hong Kong.

-Alongside scholarships for high-potential finance professionals, entrepreneurs, and women, CUHK offers a unique One Belt One Road Scholarship—for MBA candidates who have worked or studied in one of the countries under the Chinese infrastructure development plan—and a 50%-tuition scholarship for professionals from Southeast Asian countries like Cambodia, Thailand, and Vietnam.
+Alongside scholarships for high-potential finance professionals, entrepreneurs, and women, CUHK offers a unique One Belt One Road Scholarship—for MBA candidates who have worked or studied in one of the countries under the Chinese infrastructure development plan—and a 50%-tuition scholarship for professionals from Southeast Asian countries such as Cambodia, Thailand, and Vietnam.

 UK-based Cranfield School of Management offers a full-tuition scholarship each year for outstanding applicants from both Australia and New Zealand.